kubedb/docs/docs/CONTRIBUTING.md

 ## Spread the word

-If you have written blog post or tutorial on KubeDB, please share it with us on [Twitter](https://twitter.com/KubeDB) or the [Kubernetes Slack team](http://slack.kubernetes.io) channel `#kubedb`.
+If you have written blog post or tutorial on KubeDB, please share it with us on [Twitter](https://twitter.com/KubeDB).